DPDFNet: Boosting DeepFilterNet2 via Dual-Path RNN

 As outlined in Section~\ref{sec:deepFilterNet_architecture}, DeepFilterNet2 comprises three core components: a shared encoder and two decoders.
 The encoder takes two complementary feature branches, the ERB features and the Complex features.
 The ERB branch captures perceptually motivated spectral information, whereas the Complex branch emphasizes periodic structure up to $4800$~Hz, which helps restore the naturalness of human speech.

 Before fusion, each branch is processed in parallel by its own stack of convolutional blocks that extract local patterns from the corresponding input.
+While these convolutions are effective for local time-frequency feature extraction, they remain limited in their ability to model broader temporal dependencies and interactions across frequency bands.
 The resulting representations are then merged in a combined layer.
-To enhance temporal and cross-frequency modeling beyond local contexts, we insert $N$ DPRNN blocks immediately after the convolutional stacks for each branch.
+To complement this local processing, we insert $N$ DPRNN blocks immediately after the convolutional stacks in each branch.
 The number of channels in these convolutions is set to the feature dimension $D$.
-These DPRNN blocks enable richer interactions across time and frequency bins, improving the capacity to model complex speech characteristics.
+This placement allows each branch to be enriched with more holistic contextual information before fusion, providing richer interactions across time and frequency bins while preserving the original DeepFilterNet2 backbone.
 The complete DPDFNet architecture is shown in Figure~\ref{fig:DPDFNet_scheme}.